 It is important to keep in mind that if a calculation references another field in the table, it will only take into account the value on the same row.
 In this example, Load in row 1 is using the values on row 1 for Sets, Reps and Weight.
 The same process will occur for Load in row 2, row 3 and so on.
 It is not possible for Load in row 1 to use values from any other row.

-To calculate values for multiple rows, it is necessary to use table calculations (in this example, Total Session Load, Maximum Intensity and Total Sets are table calculations).
+To calculate values for multiple rows, it is necessary to use table calculations.
+In this example, Total Session Load is a Table calculation field.

-In the example above, it can be seen that one record of the strength and conditioning event form shows up over five rows instead of one.
-This happens because the table within the form has five rows and therefore five records for Exercise, Sets, Reps and so on.
-For this reason, it is usually good practice to set all table fields to not appear in reports and the performance history by setting Default Show In Tables to False.
+In the example above, it can be seen that one record of the strength and conditioning event form shows up over four rows instead of one.
+This happens because the table within the form has four rows and therefore four records for Exercise, Sets, Reps and so on.
+For this reason, it is usually good practice to set all table fields to not appear in Reports and the Performance history by setting the Default Show In Tables advanced property to False.